-Good morning and welcome to the Write:Talk Research Project web site.
+Good afternoon and welcome to the Write:Talk Research Project web site.
 Here you will be able to find out more about the project, who is involved and our contact information.

 The Write:Talk project is investigating the use of story writing and story telling skills on the interactive communication of young people with unintelligible speech.
 Researchers worked for one year with five young people who all had difficulties with expressive communication.
 A story based communication approach using a lap top computer was introduced to allow participants to write, store, and tell their own stories.